 If you have a Wildcard certificate, the common name for your certificate should be the following: *.example.com.

-!Note: Comodo certificate ordered for example.com is issued, signed and works both for example.com and www.example.com.
+!Note: Comodo (now Sectigo) certificate ordered for example.com is issued, signed and works both for example.com and www.example.com.
 And vice versa: if you order a certificate for www.example.com, it will be issued for both www.example.com and example.com.

 - City.
 Name of the city in which your organization is registered/located should be listed here.
 Do not use abbreviations.